mgadaphy/dicom-research/docs/database_schema.md

 ### Annotations Table

-The `annotations` table stores all user annotations and their metadata:
+The `annotations` table stores all annotation data created by reviewers:

 ```python
 # From annotation.py